agrestio/agrest/UPGRADE-NOTES.md

 _This document contains upgrade notes for Agrest 5.x and newer.
 Older versions are documented in [UPGRADE-NOTES-1-4](./UPGRADE-NOTES-1-to-4.md)._

+## Upgrading to 5.0.M15

+### To include UriInfo in OpenAPI, an explicit annotation is required [#619](https://github.com/agrestio/agrest/issues/619)
+This only affects projects that auto-generate OpenAPI documentation descriptors from Agrest endpoints.
+Previously, the framework would automatically add every single Ag Protocol parameter to the endpoint signature if an endpoint method had `@Context UriInfo` as one of the parameters.
+This proved to be rather inflexible in many situations.
+So now by default `UriInfo` will be ignored for documentation purposes, and the way to turn on the old behavior is to annotate it explicitly like this: `@Parameter UriInfo` (with or without `@Context`).

 ## Upgrading to 5.0.M1

 5.0 is a major release with a number of breaking changes.
 Still the upgrade should be fairly straightforward in most